jnbrq/hbmex-fccm2025/README.md

 # HBMex: An Attachment for Nonbursting Accelerators to Enhance HBM Performance

-This repository contains the source code of the experiments presented in the HBMex paper submitted to FCCM 2025.
+This repository contains the source code of the experiments presented in the HBMex paper accepted to FCCM 2025.

 ## Repository Structure